Xyberonzyx7/NYIT.CSCI-620-Operating-System-Security.FinalProject/Readme.md

 # Purpose
 This is a vulnerable website named **Queen's Cafe**, designed as a web exploit target by the OSS course "Team LuckyQueen".
 The website is intentionally vulnerable to Forced Browsing, Brute Force, and SQL Injection attacks.

-Please note that we won't be able to create this repository without the knowledge from these websites:

 When this website is hosted, users can only view these pages:

 | shop | checkout | process_order |